PatLac04/IoT-HandsOn/README.md

 # IoT Hub Hands on Lab (HoL)

 ## Overview

 This Hands on Lab (HOL) demonstrates the basic capabilities of [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) and is targetted at developers.

 - Create simulated device
 - Register device in IoTHub
 - Send Telemetry (Device to Cloud)
 - Receive Message (Cloud to Device)
-- Play with IoTHub Routing
+- IoTHub Routing
 - Use Azure Stream Analytics to read from IoTHub
 - Create Azure Function triggered by CosmosDB ChangeFeed.

 ## Lab Requirements